Function irr

 §Arguments

-• cash_flows - A vector of Decimal values representing the cash flows of the investment
+• cash_flows - A vector of values representing the cash flows of the investment

 • guess (optional) - A guess for the IRR, defaults to 0.1.
 Providing a guess can help the function converge faster